 No, we do not charge a fee to register with us.
-We do charge a small admin fee of twenty pounds when you sign the licence agreement to actually take on a studio with us.
+We charge an admin fee (between £20 & £30 depending on the site) when you sign the licence agreement to take on a studio with us.

-Availability can be hard to predict and demand can is genreally high.
-You need to be proactive in contacting us if you need a space, and if you can be flexible about location, size and the sort of space you take on you will find a space sooner.
+Availability can be hard to predict, and demand is generally high.
+You need to be proactive in contacting us if you need a space.
+If you can be flexible about location, size, and sort of space you are willing to take on you will find a space sooner.

 We use the application process to ensure all those registered with us are active professional artists, designers and makers.
-We try and make sure we place artists in spaces where their practice will be complimentary to those around them, and not cause problems due to noise etc. All other things being equal, preference will be given to those who have been registered for longest, but there may well be further individual criteria for different sites.
+We try to place artists in spaces where their practice will complement those around them and not cause problems due to noise, etc. All other things being equal, preference will be given to those registered with us for longest.
+Still, there may well be further individual criteria for different sites.
 Artists currently with a Bow Arts studio licence who wish to move to another space within our buildings may be given preference.

-Within our buildings we accommodate a range of practices from artists designers and makers, including painters, printmakers, photographers, performance artists, sculptors, illustrators, , video and filmmakers, individuals workin in craft, applied arts, fashion, theatre design, graphic design and more!.
-We do charge a different (but still affordable) licence fee to individuals or organisations that are operating on a more commercial basis, for example limited companies or those emplying staff.
+We charge a different (but still affordable) licence fee to individuals or organisations operating on a more commercial basis, for example, limited companies or those employing staff.

-We need to know about your studio practice so we can help find you a place that will be suitable for you and others around you.
-Some of studios are semi open plan and therefore practices which are noisy, dusty or cause fumes, wouldn't be suitable in those spaces.
+We need to know about your studio practice to help find you a place that will be suitable for you and others around you.
+Some of the studios are semi-open plan, therefore, practices that are noisy, dusty or cause fumes, wouldn't be suitable in those spaces.

-Any use of the studios for sleeping or residential use is strictly forbidden - there are clear health and safety reasons for this.
-Please see our ‘Affordable Accomodation’ section if you need a place to live.
+Any use of the studios for sleeping or residential use is strictly forbidden.
+There are clear health and safety reasons for this.
+Please see our 'Low-Cost Accommodation' section if you need a place to live in.

 All our buildings are different in terms of physical accessibility.
-A number of our sites are accessible, these are P1 Studios, Old Manor Park Library (Ground floor only), IceHouse Court, RAW Studios (Ground floor only), and Lakeside Centre, Thamesmead.
+A number of our studios are accessible.
+These are Canada Street Studios (ground floor only), IceHouse Court, Lakeside Centre, P1 Studios, RAW Studios (ground floor only).
 These are the sites with studios which are accessible for wheelchair users.
-However some of our other studios are situated in very old buildings which are unfortunately not viable to be adapted for full accessibility.
+However, some of our other studios are situated in very old buildings which are unfortunately not viable to be adapted for full accessibility.

-You will need to pay a two month deposit at this stage, the initial first month ( or part of month) licence fee, and be asked to set up a direct debit for your future payments.
-Please be aware you must have a UK bank account and be able to set up a direct debit in order to take a studio.
-You will be asked to make a card payment for the deposit and inititial payment with us.
-We will also ask for some ID, passport, drivers licence etc
+At this stage, you will need to pay a two-month deposit, key deposit, initial first monthly fees and admin fee (between £20 & £30 depending on the site).
+You will be asked to set up a direct debit for your future payments via our online artist platform.
+Please be aware you must have a UK bank account and set up a direct debit to take a studio with us.
+We will also ask for some ID, passport, drivers license, etc.

 No, you will need to make the initial payment by card payment.
 The only method we accept for regular monthly payments is by direct debit.
 There are no exceptions to this.

-We carry out regular, usually weekly, health and safety checks at each of our studio sites.
-These inform our Fire risk Assessments and general Risk Assessments for each site.
-The safety of our studio occupants is something we take very seriously and you will be asked to complete a short assessment so we can see that your practice will fit safely into our sites.
-We will induct you into each site so you are aware of all emergency procedures.
+We carry out regular health and safety checks at each of our studio sites.
+These inform our Fire Risk Assessments and General Risk Assessments for each of our buildings.
+Our studio occupants' safety is something we take very seriously.
+You will be asked to complete a short assessment so we can see that your practice will fit safely into our sites.
+There is a health & safety code of practice which all artists must abide by and we conduct regular checks to ensure these rules are being followed.
+We will induct you into each site, so you are aware of all emergency procedures.
 Our sites have suffered from very few break-ins over the years.
-The security of the studios does rely to large extent on our occupants vigilance and cooperation in ensuring doors and windows are securely locked.
+The studios' security does rely mainly on our occupants' vigilance and cooperation in ensuring doors and windows are securely locked.

 We cannot guarantee a period longer than our leases.
 These vary for each site.
-We also review annually how every studio is being used as we want to ensure best use is made of our spaces.
-There is no set maximum time we restrict you to, provided you are complying with the terms of the agreement with us and our annula review is satisfactory.
+We also conduct annual reviews of how every studio is being used to ensure best use is made of our spaces.
+There is no set maximum time we restrict you to, provided you are complying with the terms of the agreement with us, and our annual review is satisfactory.

-Under our licence agreement you are required to give two calendar months' notice (this must be from the 1st of the month).
+The minimum license period is 3 months from signing, then you must give 2 calendar months' notice (this must be from the 1st of the month).

 - P1 Studios each studio is fitted with electric heaters which are paid for through the individually metered bill.